HeuristicPerson/kodi_konfluence/README.md

      menus.
 This is specially useful for kids, elders, or any non-tech people who want or need a simpler interface.

-  3. Album fanart while playing (WIP).
+  3. Added album fanart (Confluence Zeitgeist shows just artist fanart).

+  4. Music fanart (artist or album) is shown in Home screen or any menu while music is playing (Confluence Zeitgeist shows a black screen).

+  5. Background fanart is darken in Home screen to make everything more readable.

-  4. New backgrounds (you know, when I install Kodi in a new machine I don't want to be searching around for good looking images).
+  6. New backgrounds (you know, when I install Kodi in a new machine I don't want to be searching around for good looking images).